 As I write this article, the death toll and global panic associated with coronavirus are both steadily rising.
-The latest human outbreak is being caused by a strain called Wuhan coronavirus.
-The virus is so named because it seems to have originated from Wuhan, a city in central China with over 11 million people.
+The latest human outbreak is being caused by a strain called COVID-19.

 If you remember back to 2003, there was another major coronavirus outbreak called Severe Acute Respiratory Syndrome or SARS.
 This virus originated in China during late 2002 and spread globally in 2003.
 There were approximately 8,100 confirmed cases of SARS across 26 countries with about 775 deaths due to the virus.